intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Datasets/monitoring/pms.md

 - Attributes marked as '*required on change*' (if any) may be omitted if the value has not changed since the last successful post (a POST is successful if the API server responds with a 200 level reply).
 All other attributes are mandatory and must be present.

-### text/csv
+### text/csv Data

-Requests with _content-type_ of `text/csv` must provide raw UTF-8 `csv` data in the request body, including a header row.
+Requests with _content-type_ of `text/csv` must provide UTF-8 `csv` data in the request body and include a header row.

-Rows must include a column for each attribute listed in the __Message Attributes__ table above, including a separate column for each array item as follows:
+The data must include a column for each attribute listed in the __Message Attributes__ table above, including a separate column for each array item:

-- Column names for array items should be suffixed with the item number after the attribute name.
+- Column names for array items should be the the attribute name followed by the array item number.

 - For example `cell.volts.1`, `cell.volts.2` etc. to represent each of the 14 elements in the `cell.volts` array atttribute.

-A valid __csv__ data sample including a header row and a data row, is shown below.
+A valid __csv__ data sample including a header row and a data row is shown below.

 ```csv
 pms.id,time_local,pack.dock,pack.id,pack.dock,pack.amps,pack.temp.1,pack.temp.2,pack.temp.3,cell.volts.1,cell.volts.2,cell.volts.3,cell.volts.4,cell.volts.5,cell.volts.6,cell.volts.7,cell.volts.8,cell.volts.9,cell.volts.10,cell.volts.11,cell.volts.12,cell.volts.13,cell.volts.14,cell.open.1,cell.open.2,cell.open.3,cell.open.4,cell.open.5,cell.open.6,cell.open.7,cell.open.8,cell.open.9,cell.open.10,cell.open.11,cell.open.12,cell.open.13,cell.open.14,fet.temp.1,fet.temp.2,fet.open.1,fet.open.2